UWCS/C_Course-Introduction/README.md

 ## Contact Us

-If there are any problems with the course or suggestions (especially with improving how digestible the content is), then please contact the society on **discord** (can be found on [their site](https://uwcs.co.uk/)).
+If there are any problems with the course or suggestions (especially with improving how digestible the content is), then please contact the society on **discord** (can be found on [our site](https://uwcs.co.uk/)).

 ## Acknowledgements